Welcome!

 .

-The part of the statement after the conditional operator we will call
+The part of the statement after the conditional operator is the

-the conclusion.
-All of these, and any meaningful part of a a
+parts, and any meaningful part of a a mathematical statement, such as

-statement such as the assumptions and the conclusion we will call a
+the assumptions and the conclusion we call a term.

 We say that this statement has the form A => A